Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Example 2: SU gauge theory

 As this defines the corresponding \emph{infinitesimal} symmetry transformation of the Hamiltonian, $j^{\mu}$ from Eq.~(\ref{noether-gen-gaugetra}) must represent a conserved current according to Noether's theorem, hence $\partial j^{\beta}/\partial x^{\beta}=0$ for all differentiable functions \mbox{$u_{KJ}=u_{KJ}(x)$}.
 Calculating its divergence and ordering the terms according to zeroth, first and second derivatives of the $u_{KJ}(x)$ yields

 With $u_{KJ}(x)$ \emph{arbitrary} functions of space-time, the divergence of $j^{\mu}(x)$ vanishes if and only if the three terms associated with the $u_{KJ}(x)$ and their derivatives vanish separately.
-This means in particular that the term proportional to $u_{KJ}$ of the Noether current $j^{\mu}_{JK}$ is separately conserved
+This means in particular that the term $j^{\mu}_{JK}$ proportional to $u_{KJ}$ of the divergence of the Noether current~(\ref{eq:noether-current-gen}) is separately conserved

 whereas the second in conjunction with the third term,

 is the SU$(N)$ generalization of the Maxwell equation~(\ref{eq:Maxwell}) which similarly satisfies the consistency requirement